cameronperot/cameronperot.com/_posts/2020-08-01-studying-in-aachen.md

 It's an amazing place to study due to the abundance of parks and nature nearby, and I often find myself sitting in the park or in the forest getting lost in what I'm reading while enjoying the fresh air and listening to the birds chirp.
 There's tons of places nearby to go hiking, and the terrain is quite hilly which makes for some amazing views.
+Pretty much everything can be reached on foot/bike without ever needing a car which makes it easy to stay physically active and healthy.

 ![](/images/2020-08-01-studying-in-aachen/Aachen_01.jpg)